moonsightz/dslite-with-openbsd/README.md

 - https://xw.is/wiki/OpenBSD_HE_IPv6_tunnel (IPv6 over IPv4)

 ## Notation
 An interface on WAN is `WAN0`, an interface on LAN is `LAN1`.
-Please replace real names of interfaces like `re0`.
+Please replace them with real names of interfaces like `re0`.

 ## Files